Posted September 30th, 2013 by & filed under Student & Alumni Stories, Wild Heart Gallery, Creativity & More.

 by Amy Hautman Bates

-Written by Sara Beth Patrick as an incoming student one year ago.
+Written by Sara Beth Patrick as an incoming student.

 By Allegra Borghese

 I appreciate the change in seasons.
 As the temperature and colors shift, I am forced to change up my routine, feel things differently, and assess my choices.
-Mid September is a world away from mid July.
+Mid-September is a world away from mid-July.
 I observe the subtleties in how I am thinking and seeing; I am different.
-My…
+My hair can no…

-Posted September 24th, 2013 by & filed under Alumni News and Updates.
+Posted September 24th, 2013 by & filed under Student & Alumni Stories, Where do SWC Grads Work.

-Andrew Fearnside's Blog Series offers unique, poignant and tragicomedic insights into the work of being a therapist.
-He is a relatively recent graduate of Southwestern College
+Andrew Fearnside's Blog Series offers unique, poignant and tragi-comedic insights into the work of being a therapist.
+He is a graduate of Southwestern College.

-Posted September 20th, 2013 by & filed under Top News, Art Therapy/Counseling at SWC.
+Posted September 20th, 2013 by & filed under Art Therapy at SWC, SWC Blog.

 by Debbie Schroder

 I seem to need to continue the idea of a summer reading list.
-I don’t understand why because my summer is always as busy as the rest of the year.
+I don’t understand why, because my summer is always as busy as the rest of the year.
 The fantasy of a book and lemonade out on the front porch is just that – a fantasy.
-I don’t…
+I don’t even…